Cauliflower curry is a tasty, cozy, and easy one-pot recipe you can make with a few simple ingredients in about half an hour.

 Storage

-You can freeze the curry for up to 3 months.
-Then, let it cool down completely, transfer it into a freezer-friendly container, and freeze it.
+Freezer: let the curry cool down completely, then transfer it into a freezer-friendly container and freeze for up to 3 months.

 For more curries, stews, and soups, check out our soups category page.